 Exposure is the extent to which we encounter a sensory stimulus.
 For instance, when driving, the average consumer is often exposed to a ﬂurry of commercial messages such as billboards, radio advertisements, bumper-stickers, and pop-up ads on our phones as well as signs and banners strategically placed in and around shopping areas.
 Most of our exposure to such messaging is random: we don’t seek it out and we tend to ignore much of it.
-However, if we are considering a speciﬁc purchase such as a new car, we will likely be more attuned to and seek out commercial mes- sages to further inform ourselves about different options as well as to look for the best terms and conditions available.
+However, if we are considering a speciﬁc purchase such as a new car, we will likely be more attuned to and seek out commercial messages to further inform ourselves about different options as well as to look for the best terms and conditions available.

-Threshold is the level of the stimuli required for a person to register the stimuli and perceive it.
+Threshold is the level of the stimuli required for a person to register and perceive it.
 Absolute threshold is the lowest level at which anyone can experience a sensation.
 The point at which a person can detect a difference between “something” and “nothing” is that person’s absolute threshold for that stimulus.
 For example, humans have a less acute sense of smell compared with other animals and would need to be quite near a bakery to smell the scent of freshly baked bread.
-The differ- ential threshold or just noticeable difference is the minimal difference that can be detected between two similar stimuli.
+The differential threshold, or just noticeable difference, is the minimal difference that can be detected between two similar stimuli.